 Recent/Forthcoming Publications: Winter, B. (under review).
 Quantifying semantic prosody: The case of perceptual language.
 Corpus Linguistics and Linguistic Theory.

 Background: Atwell started his academic career as a Research Fellow at UCREL, Lancaster University, developing the Tagged LOB Corpus of British English.
 Then he moved to Leeds University to be a Lecturer in Computing before taking time out to be National Coordinator of the JISC Knowledge Based Systems Initiative, and follow-on research exploitation.
-Atwell then returned to School of Computing, where he is an Associate Professor in the Artificial Intelligence group.
+Atwell then returned to School of Computing, where he is a Professor in the Artificial Intelligence group.

 Atwell’s research speciality is corpus linguistics and text analytics: Machine Learning and Data Mining analysis of a CORPUS of text - in English, Arabic, or other languages - to analyse the text and detect "interesting" and "useful" features or patterns.
 For example: Detecting terrorist activities, by analysis of documents from terrorist suspects, to highlight suspicious parts of the text.
 Analysis and text-mining of the Quran, to find links and patterns in the Quran verses and chapters whcih are of interest to Islamic and Religious Studies scholars.
 Detecting cause of death from verbal autopsy text documents describing the circumstances of the death.